SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_20.png)

-Afterwards widgets can be added to the created report.
+Then widgets can be added to the created report.

 ### Deleting reports

-To delete a report, press the cogwheel icon and choose Remove report
+To delete a report, press the cogwheel icon and choose "Remove" report

 ### Adding widgets to reports